 Madrid, 1983.
 Plastic Artist.
 Architect by Universidad Politécnica of Madrid.

-In 2007, she travels to Chile on a scholarship, where she creates Organic, a watercolor series of in small format.
-Later, in early 2008 travels to Mexico to develop the Illustrated Essay: The Six Senses of a Woman, which will be the origin of her research in the field of perception and creativity.
+In 2007 he traveled to Chile on a scholarship, where he produced Orgánico, a large series of small-format watercolor paintings.
+Later, at the beginning of 2008, he settled in Mexico to develop an Illustrated Essay: The six senses of a woman, which will be the origin of his research in the field of perception and creativity.

-Her work continues its development in countries such as Brazil, Spain and Portugal until 2013 when the Miralma project, a set of more than twenty works that seeks to strip the identity of people through watercolor, begins in Chile.
-That same year she has her first individual exhibition which is held in the Faculty of Architecture of the University of Chile.
+His work continues to develop in countries such as Brazil, Spain and Portugal, until 2013 when the Miralma project begins in Chile, a set of works that he carries out on request, which seek to bare the identity of people through watercolor.
+In the same year his first individual exhibition took place at the Faculty of Architecture of the University of Chile.

-That same year, she finishes Mirárabe, a Mural work of large dimensions for the entrance of the new Center of Arab Studies of the University of Chile.
+That same year, he made Mirárabe, a large mural work for the access of the new Center for Arab Studies of the University of Chile.
 This work has become a symbol for the Center and part of its corporate image.

-In January 2017, she is invited by the Gallery Montsequi of Madrid to participate in Open Room.
-Later in 2017, the Gaudí Gallery represents her work in the Art Apart Fair Singapore.
+In January 2017, she participated in the Open Room invited by the Montsequi Gallery in Madrid, later the Gaudí Gallery represented her work at Art Apart Fair Singapore.

 During the years 2017 and 2018, two relevant works were developed in their journey, such as the Body and Body series, an autobiographical work of ten pieces that dealt with the delicacy of existence, and Head inside Head, a series of eight pieces that honors the femininity, the complex discourse that defines us, the art of survival.
 Over the years, he has produced numerous pieces of commissioned illustration for professionals and artists from other areas.

 All his work has been exhibited at the C.C Pilar Miró, C.C Paco Rabal, with Humana being the last exhibition held in the Jose Luis Sampedro room of the Galileo Cultural Center.